 The Advisory Board, consisting of over 30 industry executives including those representing the end-user community, service and equipment suppliers, consultants, academicians, and policy makers, meets on a regular basis to shape the program's continued growth and development.
-These members give their time and effort to keep the Institute of Technology's Telecommunications programs on the leading edge of this fast-paced Industry, as well as arranging for scholarships and equipment donations.
+These members give their time and effort to keep SUNYIT's Telecommunications programs on the leading edge of this fast-paced Industry, as well as arranging for scholarships and equipment donations.